Memorial Day traditions: How my family celebrates Michigan veterans

 Memorial Day is a special day for many Americans whose loved ones have fought for our country.
-There are many traditions that are held on this day -- either city-wide or within a family.
+Many traditions are held on this day -- either city-wide or within a family.

+Sunday Read is ClickOnDetroit’s Sunday news review to help readers catch up on some of the most important topics of the week.

 I am grateful that my dad had a tradition with us every Memorial Day that taught my siblings and me to appreciate those who fought for us.